furkandadali/Using-the-CQRS-Design-Pattern-in-.Net6/README.md

     </tr>
 </table>

-Let me share a scenario with you before diving tropical part.
+Let me share a scenario with you before diving teorical part.
 I believe that when you imagine the issue in your mind, understand to complex things getting more easier.
 If your coffee is ready lets start.☕️

 STORY